davidgk/example-rabbitmq/README.md

 ```
 source devTools/rabbitExampleAlias
 ```
-* run the rabbit mq container and create the queue "billing" through [Rabbit UI](http://localhost:15672)
+* run the rabbit mq container ( also will start redis container ) and create the queue "billing" through [Rabbit UI](http://localhost:15672)
 ```
 upRabbitCli
 ```